jaspector

 Permit office hours Monday through Friday 8:00 AM to 4:00 PM; Tuesday permits until 3:00 PM.

-Typical inspection sequence: Not clearly published as a single citywide sequence in the retrieved pages; sequence depends on the work and related trade permits.
+Typical sequence: Not clearly published as a single citywide sequence in the retrieved pages; sequence depends on the work and related trade permits.

-Do I need a building permit in Hagerstown, MD?
+01 Do I need a building permit in Hagerstown, MD?

 The city guidance says permits are required for construction of or alterations to walls, floors, roofs, and foundations; fire walls or separations; changing windows, doors, or skylights to different sizes; layout changes; structural changes; rewiring and electrical additions; plumbing fixture replacement or additions; furnace, boiler, heat pump, or AC replacement; and decks, porches, and balconies.

-How much does a building permit cost in Hagerstown, MD?
+02 How much does a building permit cost in Hagerstown, MD?

+Building permit fees in Hagerstown, MD are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not clearly published in the retrieved city page..
 Fees are calculated as: Commercial and new residential building permit fees are calculator-based per the city page; plan revision review is hourly..
 Plan check fee: Plan Review by Code Official is $35 per hour; Plan Review by Fire Marshal is $25 per hour; both may apply depending on scope..

-How do I apply for a building permit in Hagerstown, MD?
+03 How do I apply for a building permit in Hagerstown, MD?

-1. Confirm whether the project needs a permit and whether additional zoning, historic district, floodplain, or trade approvals apply.
+To apply for a building permit in Hagerstown, MD, follow these steps: 1.
+Confirm whether the project needs a permit and whether additional zoning, historic district, floodplain, or trade approvals apply.
 The city's permit materials direct applicants to contact Planning for site-specific zoning and historic district restrictions.
 2. Complete the permit application and assemble plans.
 The online form states the permit application itself must be attached, along with construction plans and any other supporting documents.
 3. Submit electronically through the city Form Center or through city permit intake.
 4. Deliver two paper copies of the scaled construction drawings to the city office.
 The online form says two paper plan sets are still required even after online submission.
 5. City staff review the submittal, contact the applicant for fee payment, and issue the permit after review and receipt of original plan copies.
 6. Post the approved stamped plans on site and schedule required inspections as work proceeds.

-How long does it take to get a building permit in Hagerstown, MD?
+04 How long does it take to get a building permit in Hagerstown, MD?

-What work is exempt from building permits in Hagerstown, MD?
+05 What work is exempt from building permits in Hagerstown, MD?

-How do I schedule a building inspection in Hagerstown, MD?
+06 How do I schedule a building inspection in Hagerstown, MD?

-Other cities in Washington County
+Other jurisdictions in Washington County.

-View all Washington County jurisdictions →
+All Washington County jurisdictions →